RSPCA Acts and current rules

 The Rules set out in the Schedule to the 1932 Act as amended by with the additions, alterations and revocations which have since been made by the Society and, where necessary, confirmed by various Orders of the Charity Commissioners make up the current Rules of the Society.

-For more information read the RSPCA Acts and the Society's current rules in the documents on the right of this page.
+For more information read the RSPCA Acts and the Society's current rules in the documents at the bottom of this page.

 Crown Copyright material is reproduced with the permission of the Controller of HMSO and the Queen's Printer for Scotland.